 CBI’s Risk Group is responsible for managing all areas of risk associated with the bank.
 The Chief Risk Officer (CRO) has an overall responsibility for the bank’s risk profile and for reviewing risk across various categories on an organisation-wide basis.

 CBI undertakes a wide variety of businesses and has a robust risk management framework, which identifies, measures, controls and reports all associated risks.
 Our Board of Directors are responsible for the oversight of the risk management policies and practices across CBI.
 Risk governance is managed by the risk committees, who in turn define relevant risks to the organisation (both financial and non-financial risks, including market, credit, liquidity, operational, compliance, strategic, reputational and legal).

-The Bank is exposed to credit risk through its various lending activities such as funded facilities and non-funded facilities.
+The Bank is exposed to credit risk through its various lending activities, such as funded facilities and non-funded facilities.
 CBI’s credit risk management process is fully independent of the business to protect the integrity of the credit decisions and risk assessment process.

 CBI has tailored credit approval processes to suit the customer, product, sector and exposure types.
 The Risk Group’s Credit Manual is reviewed frequently to ensure up to date guidelines for new credit approvals, renewals or changes in the existing terms and conditions of the previously approved credit policies.
-The Bank has a dedicated team of experienced credit review professionals who identify risk at an early stage and take proactive measures to minimize the impact.
+The Bank has a dedicated team of experienced credit review professionals who identify risk at an early stage and take proactive measures to minimise the impact.

-A variety of tools including notional limits, sensitivity measures and scenarios are considered for measuring such market risks.
+A variety of tools, including notional limits, sensitivity measures and scenarios are considered for measuring such market risks.
 The Board of Directors has set risk limits based on notional limits and sensitivity analysis which are closely monitored by the Risk Management Department, reported frequently to Senior Management and discussed monthly by ALCO.